by Susan Flantzer © Unofficial Royalty 2019

 Maximilian had four siblings:

-Maximilian was educated with his elder brother Franz Joseph who was two years older.
+Maximilian was educated with his elder brother Franz Joseph.
 They were first taught by their governess Baroness Louise von Sturmfeder.
-In 1836, Count Heinrich Bombelles became responsible for the education of the young archdukes and he created a rigorous course of study.
-The archdukes were expected to study 18 hours a week when they were six years old.
-The hours of study per week increased to 36 hours at age eight and 46 hours at age 11.
+In 1836, Count Heinrich Bombelles became responsible for the education of the young archdukes and created a rigorous course of study.
+The archdukes were expected to study 18 hours a week when they were just six years old.
+Their study hours each week increased to 36 hours at age eight and 46 hours at age 11.
 Franz Joseph became seriously ill at the age of 13 due to the stress of his studies.
-However, the archdukes’ rigorous education continued and they were studying 56 hours a week at the 15.
+However, the archdukes’ rigorous education continued until they were studying 56 hours a week.
 It was important for Franz Joseph and Maximilian to learn the languages of the Austrian empire, and so they studied not only French, Latin, and Greek, but also Hungarian, Czech, Italian, and Polish.
-They also studied mathematics, physics, history, geography, jurisprudence and political science, and physical education.
+They also studied mathematics, physics, history, geography, jurisprudence, political science, and physical education.

 In 1852, Maximilian, then serving in the Austrian navy, made a stopover in Portugal, where he became reacquainted with Princess Maria Amélia of Brazil, daughter of Emperor Pedro I of Brazil and his second wife Amélie of Leuchtenberg.
 Their mothers were both members of the Bavarian royal family and Maximilian and Maria Amélia had met as children at a family reunion in Munich.
 Maximilian and Maria Amélia fell in love and were betrothed.
 However, their engagement was never made official due to Maria Amélia’s death from tuberculosis in February 1853.